Skip to content

 Datatables

-Tables with unknown Data or a high amount of data are datatables [Fig. 20] [Fig. 21].
+Tables with unknown Data or a high amount of data are datatables Fig. 14 Fig. 15.
 We don't know the weight of each column, so we can't collapse any of them.
 We need a horizontal scroll and a short preview of a row.
-This is done with a "show in detail" button.
-This button takes place in the last column - the action column.
-The action column is frozen.
+This is realized with an icon only button at the very end of the row -in the last column, where all row actions are located.
+This column is the frozen part which is fixed/sticky.

 Datatable